TheHouseOfVermeulens/Blockchain/README.md

 • Illustrated key concepts in smart contracts including governance, languages, and standards

 • Code implementation of smart contracts in C#

+• Constructing integration libraries to interface with systems and APIs.

+• Collaborating with managers to determine blockchain technology needs and envisaged functionalities.

+• Maintaining client and server-side applications.

+• Optimizing and securing applications by integrating new tools and technologies.

+• Educating new features.

+• Documenting development processes and complying with best practices in data protection.

+• Keeping up with current blockchain technologies and cryptography methods (My Quantum repo highlights blockchain cryptography for post-quantum world)

 Recent research includes: